ESL (English as a Second Language) Classes (remote and in-person)

 This class is FREE TO THE PUBLIC (after registering)!

-To attend our High School Equivalency Certification Class, you need to go through a two-step process:
+To attend our GED Class, you need to go through a two-step process:

-1. Attend one of our information sessions.
-They will be held on January 23 and February 20 from 11:00 – 12:30 at the Joan M. Breisch Adult Learning Center – 35 South Dwight Street.
+1. Attend our in-person information session.
+It will be held on Wednesday, October 28 and November 11 from 11:00 – 12:30 at the Joan M. Breisch Adult Learning Center – 35 South Dwight Street.

-2. After attending an information session, you will be invited to register for the class and attend a registration session.
+2. After attending the information session, you will be invited to register for the class and attend a registration session.

 The class is good if you are beginning to study for a high school equivalency certification exam and need practice with language arts, social studies, science, math, and study skills.

 The class meets at the Joan M. Breisch Adult Learning Center – 35 South Dwight Street – West Lawn, PA. and is held Mondays and Wednesdays from 9:00 a.m. to 1:00 p.m.